tbm0115/Consoul/README.md

  - Clean and consistent User navigation
  - Dynamic messages and color scheming
  - Useful console input and output methods help cleanup your project

+# License
+This project is licensed under the GNU Lesser General Public License v3.0 - see the LICENSE.md file for details